Sequoia & Kings Canyon Are Open - No Reservations Are Required

 Dark Sky Festival

-The FREE Dark Sky Festival happens each September, to celebrate the beauty and wonder of the night sky while raising awareness about preserving dark skies.
-Sequoia and Kings Canyon National Parks, renowned for its towering sequoia trees and breathtaking vistas, also boast some of the darkest skies in the United States and are among the few places left in California to experience natural darkness making this event an unforgettable celestial experience.
+The 2025 Dark Sky Festival in Sequoia & Kings Canyon National Parks is on September 12, 13 and 14, to celebrate the beauty and wonder of the night sky while raising awareness about preserving dark skies.
+The parks are renowned for their towering sequoia trees and breathtaking vistas, and also boast some of the darkest skies in the United States.
+The parks are among the few places left in California to experience natural darkness making this event an unforgettable celestial event.

 As you explore these areas after the sun goes down, you will have an experience like no other and be amazed by how it all comes alive under a dark night sky.